-It looks like they are planning to roll out new shipping schema, possibly making Google shopping free, and new fact checking guidelines.
+It looks like they are planning to roll out a new shipping schema, possibly making Google shopping free, and new fact-checking guidelines.

 Now, here are some issues I’m still seeing that should probably have been fixed a long time ago.

 - Searches that end up on sites with almost no actual content to answer your question.

 - Sites with ads that litter my entire screen every time making it so I can’t actually read the content itself.

 - Sites that once they load and I decide to click on something, everything moves and I accidentally click on an ad.